Package Leaflet: Information for the Patient

 Do not take more than one dose in an 8-hour period.

-Do not interrupt treatment without consulting your doctor.
+Do not interrupt treatment without consulting your doctor first.

-When a patient no longer needs treatment with oxicodone, it may be advisable to gradually reduce the dose to prevent withdrawal symptoms (e.g. yawning, dilated pupils, lacrimation, nasal secretion, tremors, sweating, anxiety, restlessness, convulsions, difficulty sleeping or muscle pain).
+When a patient no longer needs treatment with oxycodone, it may be advisable to gradually decrease the dose to prevent withdrawal symptoms (e.g., yawning, pupil dilation, lacrimation, nasal secretion, tremors, sweating, anxiety, restlessness, convulsions, difficulty sleeping, or muscle pain).

 If you have any other questions about the use of this medication, ask your doctor or pharmacist.

-The most common side effects are nausea (especially at the beginning of therapy) and constipation.
-Constipation caused by a side effect can be counteracted with preventive measures (such as drinking many liquids, a diet rich in fiber).
+The most common adverse effects are nausea (especially at the beginning of therapy) and constipation.
+Constipation as an adverse effect can be counteracted with preventive measures (such as drinking plenty of fluids, a fiber-rich diet).
 If you experience nausea or vomiting, your doctor may prescribe a medication.

-Side effects or important signs to be aware of and what to do if you are affected:
+Important adverse effects or signs that you should be aware of and what to do if you are affected:

-Stop taking oxicodone and consult your doctor or go to your nearest emergency center immediately if you experience any of the following symptoms:
+Stop taking oxycodone and consult your doctor or go to your nearest emergency center immediately if you experience any of the following symptoms:

 Very common(may affect more than 1 in 10 people),